hlaueriksson/conductofcode.io/_posts/2017-07-31-easy-approach-to-requirements-syntax-and-the-segue-to-behavior-driven-development.md

 ## The BDD Cycle

-When implementing the production code, we can use *The BDD Cycle* described in the [The RSpec Book](https://pragprog.com/book/achbd/the-rspec-book).
+When implementing the production code, we can use *The BDD Cycle* described in [The RSpec Book](https://pragprog.com/book/achbd/the-rspec-book).

 ![The BDD Cycle](the-bdd-cycle.jpg)